NAT Policy Overview

 A SIP call sometimes experiences one-way audio when going through the firewall because the call manager sends a SIP message on behalf of the phone to set up the connection.
 When the message from the call manager reaches the firewall, the SIP ALG must put the IP address of the phone through NAT.
 If the call manager and the phones are not in the same security zone, the NAT lookup of the IP address of the phone is done using the call manager zone.
 The NAT policy should take this into consideration.

 No-NAT rules are configured to allow exclusion of IP addresses defined within the range of NAT rules defined later in the NAT policy.
 To define a no-NAT policy, specify all of the match criteria and select No Source Translation in the source translation column.

-You can verify the NAT rules processed by using the CLI
+You can verify the NAT rules processed by selecting

 Recommended For You